cronugs/dndMonsterStats/README.md

 - Search filters for spells to filter by magical school, level or by class.

-- Built in character generator that can be used to quickly create characters that fit certain specifications like being a certain level, class and race to be able to quickly create NPCs for when your players go way off track and end up in unknown territory.
+- Built in character generator that can be used to quickly create characters that fit certain specifications like being a certain level, class and race.
+This would allow users to quickly create NPCs for when your players go way off track and end up in unknown territory.
 This can also be used to quickly roll a new character if a party member dies and you want to quickly get them back into the game as a new character.

 ## Technologies used